 Arrangements will need to be made for verifying the identity of the Subscriber and its Signers, obtaining digital certificates from PEXA or Symantec, registering the firm’s trust account with PEXA and designating staff members for the various roles required within the PEXA system.
 This includes the appointment of a Subscriber Administrator to manage the issue, maintenance and revocation of the firm’s digital credentials for use with electronic conveyancing, among other duties.
 This is a vital role as the misuse of a firm’s digital credentials may leave the firm liable for the consequences.

-The Contract for the Sale and Purchase of Land 2014 Edition includes a new clause 30 which has been added to assist the profession to engage in electronic conveyancing.
-To purchase the Contract for the Sale and Purchase of Land 2014 Edition and for further information in relation to the 2014 Edition, go to the ECOS portal.
+The Contract for the Sale and Purchase of Land has since the 2014 Edition included clause 30 to assist the profession engage in electronic conveyancing.
+To purchase the Contract for the Sale and Purchase of Land go to the ECOS portal.

 Civil liability for electronic conveyancing work undertaken by a law practice will be covered by the Lawcover professional indemnity insurance policy if it arises from the provision of a legal service by the law practice.
 However, cover does not extend to liability arising from a dispute with PEXA, such as over a term of any agreement or other arrangement entered into with PEXA, that is not in connection with the provision of a legal service by the law practice.
 "Legal service" commonly means services provided to clients in Australia or outside Australia.